Relations with Ireland

 Photo of Allison Gardner Allison Gardner Llafur, Stoke-on-Trent South

-Duchess China, which I believe are the suppliers of your excellent commemorative china service, Mr Speaker, is based in my constituency.
+Duchess China, which I believe are the suppliers of your excellent commemorative china service, Mr Speaker, is based in my Constituency.
 The Republic of Ireland is an important export market for the company, and Northern Ireland is an important part of its domestic market.
 How will relations across the Irish sea and the Northern Ireland-Ireland border be enhanced for the benefit of companies such as Duchess China?

 Photo of Hilary Benn Hilary Benn The Secretary of State for Northern Ireland